 Level: Tier 2 & Tier 3

-Originating from Michigan, you can print off ready-to-use teacher lesson plans, printables, and graphic organizers needed for each intervention lesson.
-There's truly a ton to unpack here, so you'll want to spend some time digging through all the resources to ensure you've tapped into everything you might need.
+Originating from Michigan, you can print off ready-to-use teacher lesson plans, printables, and graphic organizers for each intervention lesson.
+There’s a ton to unpack here, so you’ll want to dig through all the resources to ensure you’ve tapped into everything you might need.

 Everything you need can be found using the header menu at the top of the webpage.